Scrawach/godot-file-access-web/README.md

 ## Usage

+> [!WARNING]
-> **Important!** FileAccessWeb working only for HTML5 (web) export!
-Please check your project settings before use.
-In other cases, the addon does not work and push errors when using it.
+> `FileAccessWeb` working only for HTML5 (web) export!
+Please, check your project settings before use.
+In other cases, `FileAccessWeb` does not work and push errors when using it.

 Create `FileAccessWeb` object and open input dialog window: